-Greater Shepparton City Council has issued two emergency orders to owners of pools who have breached fencing regulations this summer.By Jenna Bishop
+Greater Shepparton City Council has issued two emergency orders to owners of pools who have breached fencing regulations this summer.JENNA BISHOP January 11, 2013 4:50am

 Two emergency orders relating to swimming pool fencing regulations have been issued this summer by Greater Shepparton City Council as part of action to ensure safety.